lksing/Program-Optimization-Internship-Project/README.md

 - [Learnings](#learnings)

 ## Executive Summary
-For several years, internal teams and external clients in the hospitality sector have expressed the need for better hotel program code management:
+For several years, internal teams and external clients in the hospitality sector have consistently requested improvements to the hotel program code system offered, with demand rising especially since post-COVID recovery of travel levels:
 - Internally, product teams required a method to identify inactive codes and optimize data management for key accounts.
-- Externally, suppliers sought (1) a more intuitive rate management process and (2) system enhancements to streamline hotel program operations.
+- Externally, hospitality executives sought (1) a more intuitive rate management process and (2) system enhancements to streamline hotel program operations.

 Due to limitations in system design and access for many years, there was a suspected significant, but unknown number of unused program codes that prevented internal teams from making comprehensive improvements to the system.
-Through my analysis, the product team has identified that over 50% of outdated rate codes can be removed.
-This is a critical first step for enabling the product team to carry out full outdated rate code deletion next quarter, which is expected to result in improvements in database efficiency performance, enhance system responsiveness, and improve the user experience for key accounts.
+Through my analysis, the product team has identified that **over 50%** of outdated rate codes can be removed.

+This is a critical first step for enabling the product team to carry out full outdated rate code deletion, which is expected to result in improvements in database efficiency performance, enhance system responsiveness, and improve the user experience for key accounts.

 ## Project Background
-For many years, internal hotel program code tables have enabled suppliers and customers access to hotel programs with negotiated rates, which represent a significant amount of bookings on the platform.
+For many years, internal hotel program code tables have enabled suppliers and customers access to hotel programs with negotiated rates, which represent a significant amount of bookings in Sabre.
 Suppliers and customers have consistently requested improvements to the hotel program code system offered, with demand rising especially since post-COVID recovery of travel levels.

 Due to limitations in system design and access for many years, there was a suspected significant, but unknown number of unused program codes that prevented internal teams from making comprehensive improvements to the system.
 Through my analysis, the product team has identified outdated rate codes for removal, resulting in expected improvements in database efficiency and performance.